kg571852741/kg571852741.github.io/_pages/about.md

 I am Ka Lung Cheung, a M.Phil. student specializing in Mechanical and Automation Engineering at [The Chinese University of Hong Kong (CUHK)](https://www.cuhk.edu.hk/english/index.html) .
 Under the mentorship of [Prof. Ben Men Chen](https://scholar.google.com/citations?user=utlWXV0AAAAJ&hl=en) within the [CUHK Unmanned System Research Group](http://www.mae.cuhk.edu.hk/~usr/), my research lies on technologies that contribute to Smart Cities, 3D Vision, and Scan-to-BIM automation.

-My current research projects include the development of a fully-automated Scan-to-BIM framework, deep learning-based methodologies for photorealistic outdoor scenes synthesis and completion, as well as scene reconstruction and semantic segmentation.
-I have contributed to leading international AI conferences and workshops, as detailed in [Publication](#publications).
+My current research projects include the development of a fully-automated Scan-to-BIM framework, deep learning-based methodologies for 3D assets, scenes synthesis, as well as semantic scene reconstruction, segmentation.
+I have contributed to leading international AI conference and workshop, as detailed in [Publication](#publications).

 I'm open to new collaborations and research opportunities.
 Feel free to [reach out](mailto:klcheung@mae.cuhk.edu.hk) for discussions or idea sharing.